resi-labs-ai/resi/docs/miner.md

 The frequency and types of property data your Miner will scrape is configured in the [scraping_config.json](https://github.com/resi-labs-ai/resi/blob/main/scraping/config/scraping_config.json) file.
 This file defines which property data scrapers your Miner will use.
 To customize your Miner, you either edit `scraping_config.json` or create your own file and pass its filepath via the `--neuron.scraping_config_file` flag.

-By default `scraping_config.json` is set up to use the Zillow RapidAPI scraper for collecting property data.

 The configuration focuses on:
 - **Geographic Coverage**: Different zip codes and metropolitan areas
 - **Property Types**: Residential properties, condos, townhomes, etc.
 - **Data Freshness**: Recently listed, sold, or updated properties

-If the Zillow RapidAPI configuration is not set up properly in your `.env` file, your miner will log errors and cannot collect property data.

 For each scraper, you can define: